basimkhajwal/TheZamboniChronicles/README.md

 # TheZamboniChronicles
 A javascript game using the html5 canvas, still in development but comes with (hopefully) a useful underlying engine self-made ( that probably still has a lot of errors but never mind :P), the game idea is a simple 2d platformer, the full details are still under development but will hopefully come into shape soon and the game will progress from therein.

+######Current List Of Tasks To Do:
+- Particle Effects (Add when needed)
+- Physics Engine and collision detection
+- MAKE COLLISION BETTER *sigh*
+- ADD ONBLUR AND ONFOCUS EVENT LISTENERS TO PREVENT PAUSE MOVEMENT

 ###The Game Ideas
 The game still needs to be planned ..